 ATM MachineEdit this example

 You can also use a system context diagram to analyze the ATM process.
 Here the diagram depicts the hardware and software required.
 In addition, it includes the type of data flowing represented using arrows.
 This can go handy if you are planning to set up an ATM business or developing software for your client.

 Library management systemEdit this example

-The next example is the Library management system.
+The next example is a Library management system.
 It shows the process of a student reserving a book.
-The diagram helps you track the activities and display accurate info of the booking status.
-Using this illustration, the library staff can easily manage the library returns and reserves of books.
+The diagram helps you track the activities and accurately display the booking status.
+Using this illustration, the library staff can easily manage the library returns and reservations of books.

 Online Ordering SystemEdit this example

-When planning to put up a business or developing a program, it’s important to understand the logic of the data flow and processes of a system.
-Thus, you can make use of the editable system and business context diagram examples above to present your business project through an understandable illustration.
+When planning to start a business or develop a program, it’s important to understand the logic of the data flow and processes of a system.
+Thus, you can make use of the editable system and business context diagram examples above to present your business project with an easily understandable illustration.